Shopify/shopify-api-ruby/docs/usage/oauth.md

 To do this, you can follow the steps below.

-**Note:** You do not need to go through the Oauth process if you are creating a private app.
-In this case you can simply set your `<key+password>` as the access_token in `ShopifyAPI::Context.setup`.
+**Note:** You do not need to go through the OAuth process if you are creating a private app.
+In this case you can simply set your `<key+password>` as the `api_secret_key` in `ShopifyAPI::Context.setup`.
 For more information on authenticating a Shopify app please see the [Types of Authentication](https://shopify.dev/apps/auth#types-of-authentication) page.

 ## Add a route to start OAuth